 Total other expense includes the Bank's compensation and benefits; other operating expenses; subsidies, grants and donations; derivative clearing fees; and its proportionate share of the costs of operating the Finance Agency and the Office of Finance.
-For the years ended December 31, 2021 and 2020, these expenses totaled \$105.1 million and \$121.3 million, respectively.
+For the years ended December 31, 2022 and 2021, these expenses totaled \$101.7 million and \$105.1 million, respectively.

-Compensation and benefits totaled \$55.2 million for 2021, compared to \$65.1 million for 2020.
-The \$9.9 million decrease in compensation and benefits for the year ended December 31, 2021, as compared to the year ended December 31, 2020, was due largely to an \$11.0 million decrease in the Bank's defined benefit pension plan expenses, offset by a \$1.1 million increase in employee medical costs.
-In December 2020, the Bank made a \$13 million voluntary pension contribution to improve its funding ratio which, as of July 1, 2020, was 90.1 percent.
-The impact of this voluntary contribution in combination with the pension funding relief legislation that was enacted in March 2021, is reflected in the Bank's funding ratio as of July 1, 2021, which was 123.5 percent.
-For additional discussion regarding the Bank's defined benefit pension plan, see the audited financial statements included in this report (specifically, Note 16 on page F-46).
-The Bank's average headcount in both 2021 and 2020 was 202 employees.
-At December 31, 2021 and 2020, the Bank employed 197 and 203 people, respectively.
+Compensation and benefits totaled \$48.3 million for 2022, compared to \$55.2 million for 2021.
+The \$6.9 million decrease in compensation and benefits for the year ended December 31, 2022, as compared to the year ended December 31, 2021, was due largely to a \$4.0 million decrease in the Bank's defined benefit pension plan expenses and a \$3.3 million decrease in expenses related to the Bank's non-qualified deferred compensation plans (due to changes in the fair value of the assets associated with those plans).
+Compensation and benefit expense (credit) related to the Bank's non-qualified deferred compensation plans were \$(1.7) million and \$1.6 million for the years ended December 31, 2022 and 2021, respectively.
+The Bank's average headcount in 2022 and 2021 was 197 and 202 employees, respectively.
+At December 31, 2022 and 2021, the Bank employed 201 and 197 people, respectively.